-Reviewers have not repeated this load test in an upgraded D-Max.
-However, the broader distribution of grunt from the new engine, and the additional gearbox ratio, can be expected to improve loaded performance significantly.
+Reviewers have not repeated this load test in an upgraded D-Max but expect a similar result.
+The broader distribution of grunt from the new engine can be expected to improve loaded performance slightly.

 All four-wheel drive D-Maxes are rated to tow a braked trailer weighing 3500kg, which is as much as any similar ute.
 That’s like towing a robust 20-foot tandem-axle off-road caravan, or a three-horse float with the horses on board.

 Two-wheel drive D-Maxes are rated to tow 2500kg, which is more like a loaded two-horse float or an 18-foot tandem-axle light-duty road caravan.